YashitaaArya/SortedArrayManager_CLI/README.md

-# Sorted Array Manager (CLI Version)
+# Sorted Array Manager (CLI + GUI Version)

 This is a Command-Line Interface (CLI) based project written in C++ that implements core operations on a sorted array using Binary Search.
 It allows users to search, insert, and delete elements while ensuring the array remains sorted at all times.
+Additional details : GUI using Python's Tkinter is also added.
 The program is modularized using separate header files for each operation (binary search, insertion, deletion, and utility display), demonstrating good software design principles.
+This project includes:
+- ✅ Command-Line Interface (CLI) Version using C++
+- 🎨 Graphical User Interface (GUI) Version using Python's Tkinter
 ---

-## Features
+## 📌 Features

-- Search for an element using Binary Search.
+### 🖥️ CLI Version (C++)
+- Binary Search to locate elements
-- Delete an element while maintaining the sorted order.
+- Delete element if found (maintains sorted order)
+- Insert element if not found (inserts at correct sorted position)
+- User-driven input and loop to perform multiple operations

+### 🎛️ GUI Version (Python + Tkinter)
+- Clean and modern graphical interface
+- Space-separated array input
+- Buttons for:
+  - 🔍 Search
+  - ➕ Insert
+  - ➖ Delete
-- Insert a new element into the array keeping it sorted.
+- Automatically keeps the array sorted
-- Interactive user prompts for easy operation (CLI-based interaction).
+- Real-time array display with color-coded feedback

 ## How to Run